ekaktusz/ekaktusz.github.io/about.md

 <img src="/images/sajat_kep.png" height="300" class="center"/>
 {: refdef}

-I'm Csaba Ekart, software engineer from Budapest, experienced with Java, C++ and Python.
-I'm highly interested in neural networks, computer vision, 3D graphics, Android development, computer security and privacy.
+I'm Csaba Ekart, Software Engineer from Budapest, experienced with C++, Python, Java and Linux.
+I'm highly interested in Neural Networks, Computer Vision, Computer Graphics, Android Development, Computer Security and Privacy.

 This is my personal page, where I share posts that I think could be useful for others, and projects I'm working on.